Definition: safety of the use of laser devices

 Examples of frequently used technical laser safety precautions are:

-- the use of protective goggles (→ eye protection), strongly absorbing radiation with wavelengths near the laser wavelength
+- the use of laser safety glasses for eye protection, strongly absorbing radiation with wavelengths near the laser wavelength

 - full or partial encapsulation of laser systems, ideally with absorbing housing materials, avoiding specular reflections